afolson/lolbin/readme.md

 I'm not sure what you expected, but if it wasn't sarcasm I don't even know you right now.

+## Install This BS

+You know what to do (but in case you don't):

+- Check this thing out from over there -->
+- `composer selfupdate` because you know you haven't in a while
+- `composer install`
+- `npm install`
+- Create your .env file
+- `php artisan migrate`
+- `php -S 127.0.0.1:9090 -t public/`

 ### License

 The Lumen framework is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)